bloodmc/GriefDefenderDoc/docs/wiki/basic/Flag-Definitions-GUI.md

 ```
 These are the definition contexts that will be used with all permissions defined within `permissions=[...]`.
 It currently only supports context keys `gd_claim_default`, `gd_claim_override`, or `gd_claim`.
-See [Contexts](/wiki/advanced/Contexts.html) to learn how contexts work.
+See [LuckPerms - Context](https://luckperms.net/wiki/Context) to learn how contexts work.
 Note: These contexts do NOT apply in GUI.
 It is only used during server startup.
 GUI will always apply flags to the claim player is standing in.

 #### Default value